goshiphq/goship-cms/content/blog/what-is-freight-shipping.md

 description: Freight shipping is the process of transporting goods and cargo by land, sea, or air.
 Learn about the different modes of freight shipping and their benefits.
-keywords: freight transportation
+keywords: freight transportation, freight shipping
-altText: cargo freight transportation
+altText: freight shipping
-image: images/what-is-freight-shipping.png
+image: images/copy-of-goship-blog-11-.png
 ---
 If you’re managing a business, understanding freight shipping should be at the top of your to-do list.
 Since there are many different types of freight shipping, the best mode will depend on your hauling needs.
 In this article, familiarize yourself with:

 * Different types of freight shipping modes